You can find me on all of the following networks:

 Worked in education, public relations and tech sectors.
 Spent 5 years at Apple and then 10 in startups.
 Based on this experience in the tech industry, I have mentored at many events, and even taught digital ethics and entrepreneurship at the University of British Columbia Okanagan.

 Professionally I have done everything from web strategy, PR, brand consulting, workflow consulting, information management, UX, and ran a tech department.
 I have made many websites and consulted on many more.
-Years ago I produced the Lining Things Up podcast, and interview of tech people in Western Canada (and Japan!).
+Years ago I produced the Lining Things Up podcast, an interview show of tech people in Western Canada (and Japan!).